felixalacampagne/account/README.md

 ```
 git diff --ignore-cr-at-eol --ignore-space-at-eol >patch.diff
 git apply --whitespace=fix --ignore-whitespace --reject patch.diff
+patch --ignore-whitespace -p1 < patch.diff
 ```
+NB.
+The 'patch' command might actually ignore whitespace in the 'contexts' whereas 'git apply' does not even though it has a command which claims it will.

 Account features implemented:
    - transaction display with paging, goto page, last page, device dependent pagesize (no custom page size yet),